fb-pixelSkip to main content

 Retouching: Enhancing Without Over-editing

 Post-production can make a good headshot great, but over-editing can ruin the authenticity of the image.
 Models should aim for natural-looking retouching that enhances, rather than alters, their appearance.
 This includes removing small blemishes, evening out skin tones, and correcting lighting inconsistencies.
-However, avoid smoothing the skin too much or removing distinctive features like freckles or moles that are part of what makes you unique.

 Collaborate: Communicate with the photographer and team throughout the process.